Home > Spiritual Variant > Walking The Spiritual Variant

 When we walked, there was little information online, and while things have improved, many questions still remain; especially with regard to the distance required for your Compostela.

-Our guide takes you through the traditional daily stages, shows where to break them, explains the history and highlights and answers the most common questions about what makes this route so special.
+My stage guides walk you through the traditional stages, they show you where to break the stage, explain the history and highlights and answer the most common questions about what makes this route so special.

 the red cross and scallop shell marker for the Spiritual Variant beside the yellow arrow for the Camino